matterhorn103/quanstants/README.md

 In comparison to `astropy`, the unit and constant selection is far broader than simply those useful for astronomers, and there is no reliance on `numpy`.

-In comparison to `pint`, quantities are immutable by design -- any function or operation that would change a `Quantity` returns a new `Quantity`, and likewise for `Unit`. `quanstants` also contains significantly more constant values.
+In comparison to `pint`, quantities are immutable by design -- any function or operation that would change a `Quantity` returns a new `Quantity`, and both units and quantities are hashable. `quanstants` also contains significantly more constant values.

 ## TODO

 * Support for complex numbers
 * Support for logarithmic units
-* Discard uncertainties on rounding/generally make sure precision of numbers and uncertainties agree
 * Adjustment of prefixes (either automatically or on request) so that e.g. 2000 kJ becomes 2 MJ
 * Complete (>95%) test coverage
 * Documentation beyond this readme